pandeybhumika0212/CodSoft_intern/README.md

    task2_tictactoe_output.png

-# Movie Recommendation System

-## Task 4 - Movie Recommendation System
+# Task 4 - Movie Recommendation System

 ## Project Overview
 This project is a Movie Recommendation System developed using Python.
 It recommends similar movies to the user based on the movie name entered.